Alternative titles for this post:

 They’re cookies, dammit.

 But they are vegan.
-And they use whole wheat flour.
 And if you taste-test just a few too many, you might end up with a sugar high the likes of which legends are made of.

 So, if any of those qualities appeal to you – give these a whirl.

 Peanut Butter Chocolate Chip Cookies (vegan)

 makes ~ 24 -28 smaller cookies or 12-14 big honkin’ cookies